GregJohnStewart/task-timekeeper/DesktopApp/README.md

 ## Distributing/ Making Distributions

-TODO:: list how to make .deb, msi, rpms
+To learn how to build this for yourself, look [here](BuildingDistrobutions.md)